Capitoline Museums Tickets 2026

 Grab a floor plan at the entrance.
 The layout is genuinely confusing.
 Two buildings plus an underground gallery with limited signage.
 Visitors who skip the map consistently report missing the Tabularium and parts of Palazzo Nuovo.

 The video guide (€6) is worth it here.
 Unlike museums with extensive wall text, signage at the Capitoline is sparse, especially in English.
 The video guide adds context that changes how you see the collection.
-The audio guide (€4) is a cheaper alternative.
+The audio guide (€4) is a cheaper alternative, and there is a separate €4 audio guide written for children aged 6 to 12.

 When is the Capitoline free?

 Since February 2026, residents of Rome and the Metropolitan City enter free year-round with a valid ID at the ticket office.
-MIC card holders (€5, valid 12 months) also enter free.
-Children under 6 are always free.
+Children under 6 are always free, as are MIC card holders, licensed EU tour guides, ICOM members, and visitors with disabilities plus one companion.
+Roma Pass holders get free entry on their first sites and a reduced rate after that.

-For non-residents on regular days, the €15 ticket covers two buildings plus the Tabularium underground — one of the best museum prices in Rome.
+For non-residents on regular days, the €15 ticket covers two buildings plus the Tabularium underground, one of the best museum prices in Rome.

 How do you get to the Capitoline Museums?